 As of October 31, 2020, the estimated fair value of the term loan was \$686.1 million.
 Ciena's term loan is categorized as Level 2 in the fair value hierarchy.
-Ciena estimated the fair value of its term loan using a market approach based on observable inputs, such as current market transactions involving comparable securities.
+Ciena estimated the fair value of its term loan using a market approach based on observable inputs, such as current market transactions involving comparable securities

 On September 28, 2018, Ciena, as borrower, and Ciena Communications, Inc. and Ciena Government Solutions, Inc., as guarantors, entered into an Increase Joinder and Refinancing Amendment to Credit Agreement with the lenders party thereto and the Administrative Agent, pursuant to which Ciena refinanced its term loan maturing on January 30,2022 (the "2022 Term Loan") into term loan maturing on September 28, 2025 (the "Old 2025 Term Loan").
 In connection with the transaction, Ciena received a loan in the amount of \$699.1 million, net of original discount, from the Old 2025 Term Loan and simultaneously repaid \$394.0 million of outstanding principal under the 2022 Term Loan, resulting in proceeds of \$305.1 million.
-On January 23, 2020, Ciena entered into a Refinancing Amendment to Credit Agreement pursuant to which Ciena refinanced the entire outstanding amount of the Old 2025 Term Loan with an outstanding aggregate principal amount of \$693.0 million as of January 23, 2020 and incurred a new senior secured term loan in an aggregate principal amount of \$693.0 million as of January 23, 2020 and incurred a new senior secured term loan in an aggregate principal amount of \$693.0 million on a quarterly basis.
+On January 23, 2020, Ciena entered into a Refinancing Amendment to Credit Agreement pursuant to which Ciena refinanced the entire outstanding amount of the Old 2025 Term Loan with an outstanding aggregate principal amount of \$693.0 million as of January 23, 2020 and incurred a new senior secured term loan in an aggregate principal amount of \$693.0 million and maturing on September 28, 2025 (the "New 2025 Term Loan").
+The New 2025 Term Loan requires Ciena to make installment payments of \$1.73 million on a quarterly basis.
 Based on the continuation of existing lenders, this arrangement was primarily accounted for as a modification of debt and, as such, \$0.4 million of debt issuance costs associated with the New 2025 Term Loan were expensed.
 The aggregate balance of \$3.4 million of debt issuance costs and approximately \$1.9 million of original discount from the Old 2025 Term Loan are included in the carrying value of the New 2025 Term Loan.